dceejay/RedMap/README.md

  - v1.0.x - now uses socket.io to connect to backend - means this node now has an input connection (like "proper" nodes should :-), and you no longer need a websocket node in parallel.
  Obviously this is a breaking change hence the major version number bump.
-Also thus adds a `worldmap in` node to handle events coming from the map interaction. (to be documented more fully but are fairly obvious).
+Also thus adds a `worldmap in` node to handle events coming from the map interaction.

 ### Install